moby/moby/docs/README.md

 Working using GitHub's file editor
 ----------------------------------
 Alternatively, for small changes and typo's you might want to use GitHub's built in file editor.
 It allows you to preview your changes right online.
-Just be carefull not to create many commits.
+Just be careful not to create many commits.

 Images
 ------